George Lanchester: War and its aftermath

 The British and the Russians were on the same side in the First World War, both states having ostensibly declared war in support of smaller states attacked by the Austrians or their German allies: the Lanchester armoured cars on the 38 hp chassis proved themselves particularly effective on the Russian front, since their wick carburettors were not clogged up by the Russian fuel in the same way as conventional spray carburettors used in other British army vehicles.
 The aftermath of war saw a rapid return for the Lanchester 40, but now George was able to install an overhead camshaft engine, and this set the pattern for the six- and eight-cylinder Lanchester engines which built the company's name between 1919 and 1931.
 Despite the old name, the post-war Lanchester 40 was in many ways a new car at a time when some competitors were offering little-changed versions of pre-war designs.
 The Lanchester bodies used aluminium panels: the three-speed epicyclic gear-boxes and cantilever rear springs were, however, familiar from Lanchester's own pre-war designs.

-The Lanchester 40 on display at the 1919 London Motor Show was equipped beyond the standard level, with silk blinds and ivory door handles, prompting one eminent visitor to the Lanchester stand to suggest to George that his car was "very fine...., but more suited to a prostitute than a prince, don't you think?"
-Lanchesters nevertheless found favour with the British establishment in general and the British Royal Family in particular: by the time the motor show visitor died, early in 1936 his granddaughter, who in her turn would inherit many of his titles and his status as the British Monarch, had already made her own first public appearance in her father's Lanchester 40.
+The Lanchester 40 on display at the 1919 London Motor Show was equipped beyond the standard level, with silk blinds and ivory door handles, prompting one eminent visitor to the Lanchester stand to suggest to King George V that his car was "very fine...., but more suited to a prostitute than a prince, don't you think?"
+Lanchesters nevertheless found favour with the British establishment in general and the British royal family in particular: by the time the motor show visitor died, early in 1936 his granddaughter, who in her turn would inherit many of his titles and his status as Elizabeth II, had already made her own first public appearance in her father's Lanchester 40.

-During the 1920s Lanchesters competed directly with Rolls-Royce, taking care to undercut equivalent products from their double-barreled competitors by £50.
+During the 1920s Lanchesters competed directly with Rolls-Royce, taking care to undercut equivalent products from their competitors by £50.
 Lanchesters were distinguished by the smoothness of the engines which George designed, paying close attention to detail.
 A particular triumph was the straight-eight engine that entered production in 1926 in the Lanchester Thirty, replacing the six-cylinder Lanchester 40.

-The drive shaft was located to minimise vibration, and close attention was paid to manifold design, with George even using transparent pipes to locate and remedy deposits appearing on the induction pipes at certain throttle settings.
+The driveshaft was located to minimise vibration, and close attention was paid to manifold design, with George using transparent pipes to locate and remedy deposits appearing on the induction pipes at certain throttle settings.